stevekerrick/GraphqlToTsql/docs/demo.md

 # GraphiQL

 `GraphiQL` is an open source in-browser IDE for composing and testing GraphQL queries.
-The good part about `GraphiQL` is that behind the scenes it issues an introspection query to the GraphQL API, and thereafter it provides auto-complete to help the user write queries.
+When `GraphiQL` launches, it issues an introspection query to the GraphQL API, then helps you write queries by providing auto-complete.

 <h2><a href="//graphqltotsqldemoapp.azurewebsites.net/graphiql" target="_blank">GraphiQL Demo App</a></h2>